Sound energy

 Trumpet

-Sound energy example - trumpet
+Sound energy example - Trumpet

-Playing a trumpet generates sound energy | Image: Stock photo[●]
+Playing a trumpet generates sound energy | Image: Pixabay

 A trumpet is a musical instrument that generates sound energy through the vibration of a player’s lips against a mouthpiece.
 When a trumpet player blows air through the mouthpiece and vibrates their lips, the resulting vibrations create sound waves that resonate within the trumpet’s tubing.
 The player can manipulate the pitch and tone by adjusting the tension in their lips and using the valves to change the length of the tubing.
 The trumpet’s distinctive brassy sound illustrates the intentional conversion of the player’s breath and embouchure (lip position) into sound energy, showcasing the expressive and versatile nature of brass instruments in music.